moathabdulrazak/fs-journal/quizzes/week02.md

 ```
 <!-- enter you answer in the space below -->
 ```
+i++
 ```
 **8.** What does the `DOM` acronym stand for?
 Which file is first accessed to render the `DOM`?
 <!-- enter you answer in the space below -->
 ```
+document object model. in the html.
 ```

 **9.** What are the `9` ECMAScript types as defined by MDN?
 <!-- enter you answer in the space below -->
 ```
+Boolean, int, Null, Number, String, uint, symbol, undefined, biginit.
 ```
 **10.** When it comes to functions or methods, what is the difference between a `parameter` and an `argument`?
 <!-- enter you answer in the space below -->
 ```
+parameters are the names listed in the functions definiton, arugments are the real values passed to function.
 ```
 **11.** What is the difference between a `primitive` value and a `reference` value?
 <!-- enter you answer in the space below -->
 ```
+if the value is number, string, boolean, undefined, null or symbol then its primtive. if anything else its referance value.
 ```